akshatsri19/CBDC/README-SetupInstructions.md

 node enrollUser.js 'CAAdmin@org1.example.com' admin adminpw
 ```

+> [!NOTE]
-__NOTE__: The registration and enrollment of user can be done via frontent as well.
+> The registration and enrollment of user can be done via frontent as well.
 Start the backend server `node app.js`and Skip to [Step 3](#step-3-interact-through-frontend) to interact with chaincode through frontend.

 Now register user as follows (The registration and enrollment of user can be performed via frontend as well.)
 ```